dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 When working with class methods you need to be explicit about what information the method will return.
 Due to this, all methods need to be prefixed with the type of data they will return, such as ```[int]``` or ```[string]```.
 Methods that do not return any data need to be prefixed with the type of ```[void]```.
-After your function has finished its processing, it needs to return an object of that type.
+After your method has finished its processing, it needs to return an object of that type.
 This is done using the ```return``` keyword.
 In this example, the talk method will return a string.
 I'm also going to assign the ```[void]``` type to the Jump method since it won't produce output.